Did you know there’s a place in Mexico that’s so popular for dental work that it’s actually acquired the nickname Molar City?

 Similarly, Molar City is one of the few dental tourism locations where it’s possible to get orthodontic work.
 The need for regular checkups usually prevents people from traveling too far for braces, but the border crossing can be worth it when there are thousands of dollars at stake.

 Even if you live farther away and need to drive for a few hours to reach the border, the potential savings on your dental work might just be worth it.
-And you might not even need to drive yourself, some clinics offer transport for patients as far away as Phoenix, nearly 200 miles away.
+And you might not even need to drive yourself, since some clinics offer transport for patients as far away as Phoenix, nearly 200 miles away.

 Los Algodones dentist prices